 It was what modern day philosophers might call the ancient philosophers’ “Holy Stuff!” moment, and what a previous generation would call a “Eureka!” moment, and to all philosophers since, the foundation for all philosophical thought.
 For modern readers, the discovery may appear vague, and it was, but it was vague in a comprehensive manner from which philosophy would be built.
 It was a discovery that provided the student of philosophy a Rosetta Stone for the human mind and human involvement, and it was accomplished in two simple words:

 Perhaps a modern translation, or update, of the Ancient Greek maxim know thyself is needed.
-Perhaps, ‘keep track of yourself’ might be a better interpretation for those modern readers blessed, or cursed, with so many modern distractions, that keep track of who they really are has become much more difficult.
+Perhaps, ‘keep track of yourself’ might be a better interpretation for those modern readers blessed, or cursed, with so many modern distractions, that keeping track of who they really are has become much more difficult.

-Although it could be said that man has found the investigation of other, more “irrelevant matters” far more entertaining for as long as man has been on earth, but few would argue that we have more distractions, from this central argument, than we have right now.
-It’s now easier than it’s ever been to lose track of who are, who we really are.
+Although it could be said that man has found the investigation of other, more “irrelevant matters” far more entertaining for as long as man has been on earth, few would argue that we have more distractions, from this central argument, than we have right now.
+It’s now easier than it’s ever been to lose track of who we are, who we really are.

 The Holy Grail for those that produce images on movie screens, TV screens, and mobile devices is to produce characters that an audience can identify with so thoroughly that the viewers begin relate to them.
 The path to this Holy Grail is littered with idyllic images that a consumer may begin to associate with so often, that they begin to incorporate them into their personality.
 On a conscious level, we know that these images are fictional in nature, but they may exhibit characteristics so admirable that we may begin to mimic them when among our peers.
 A moment of truth eventually arrives when a person finds that they’re having some difficulty drawing a line of distinction between the subconscious incorporation of all of these fictional characteristics and the realization that they are not us, and we are not them, and we don’t know how to handle a moment of personal crisis when it arrives.